Design-Robust Two-Way-Fixed-Effects Regression For Panel Data: Numerical Studies

 We demonstrate our RIPW estimator on this data.
-The outcome variable is the daily state-level year-over-year percentage change in seated diners provided by OpenTable. \footnote{Source: \url{https://www.opentable.com/state-of-industry}.} The treatment variable is the indicator whether the state of emergency has been declared. \footnote{Source: \url{https://www.businessinsider.com/}
+The summary statistics and data sources can be found in Appendix \ref{app:experiment}.
+The outcome variable is the daily state-level year-over-year percentage change in seated diners provided by OpenTable.
+The treatment variable is the indicator of whether the state of emergency has been declared.
+We also include the state-level accumulated confirmed cases to measure the progress of the pandemic, the vote share of Democrats based on the 2016 presidential election data to measure the political attitude towards COVID-19, and the number of hospital beds as a proxy for the amount of regular medical resources.
+For demonstration purposes, we restrict the analysis to February 29th -- March 13th, the first 14 days since the first declaration by Washington.
+As of March 13th, 34 out of 36 states have declared a state of emergency; thus, the declaration times are right-censored.
+The treatment paths are plotted in Figure \ref{fig:treatment_paths}.

-\url{california-washington-state-of-emergency-coronavirus-what-it-means-2020-3}.} We also include the state-level accumulated confirmed cases to measure the progress of the pandemic, \footnote{Source: \url{https://coronavirus.jhu.edu/}.} the vote share of Democrats based on the 2016 presidential election data to measure the political attitude towards COVID-19, \footnote{Source: \url{https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/VOQCHQ}.} and the number of hospital beds per-capita as a proxy for the amount of regular medical resources. \footnote{Source: \url{https://github.com/rbracco/covidcompare}.} For demonstration purpose, we restrict the analysis into Feburary 29th -- March 13th, the first 14 days since the first declaration by Washington.
-As of March 13th, 34 out of 36 states have declared the state of emergency, and thus the declaration times are slightly right-censored.
+For the treatment model, we fit a Cox proportional hazard model on the declaration date to derive an estimate of the generalized propensity scores.
+Specifically, letting $T_i$ be declaration time of state $i$, a Cox proportional hazard model with time-varying covariates $X_{it}$ assumes that

-Analogous to Section \ref{subsec:marijuana}, we fit a Cox proportional hazard model on the declaration date to derive an estimate of the generalized propensity scores.
-Here, we include as the covariates the logarithms of the accumulated confirmed cases and the number of hospital beds per-capita, and the vote share.
-The p-value of the Schoenfeld's test is $0.34$, suggesting no evidence against the specification.
-For the outcome model, we fit a standard TWFE regression with the same set of covariates, as detailed in Section \ref{subsec:marijuana}.
-With these estimates, we compute the RIPW estimator for equally-weighted DATE with the reshaped distribution \eqref{eq:midpoint} and $10$-fold cross-fitting.
-The RIPW estimate is $-4.01\%$ with the $95\%$ confidence interval $[-8.63\%, 0.61\%]$ and the $90\%$ confidence interval $[-7.89\%, -0.13\%]$.
-Thus, the effect is negative but only significant at the $10\%$ level.
-As a comparison, the unweighted TWFE regression estimate is $-1.1\%$ with the $95\%$ confidence interval is $[-4.28\%, 2.09\%]$ and $90\%$ confidence interval is $[-3.77\%, 1.58\%]$.
+where $h_i(t\mid \cdot)$ denotes the hazard function for state $i$, and $h_0(t)$ denotes a nonparametric baseline hazard function.
+The estimates $\hat{h}_0$ and $\hat{\beta}$ yield an estimate $\hat{F}_i(t)$ of the survival function $\P(T_i \ge t)$ for state $i$, differencing which yields an estimate of the generalized propensity score \footnote{For discrete event times, an alternative is the discrete Cox model introduced in Section 6 of \cite{cox1972regression}.
+Here, we stick with the standard Cox model for simplicity.}